 Assumption \ref{C1} concerns the boundedness and smoothness of density function of model error, which is satisfied with a large class of distributions, including the light-tailed normal distributions, the heavy-tailed Cauchy distributions, and the skewed extreme value distributions.
 Assumption \ref{C2} states the boundness of covariates in the target and source populations, a common and just a technique condition in high-dimensional data analysis \citep{ning2017general,yu2021confidence}.
 It is can be replaced with a tail condition by assuming the sub-Gaussian covariates \citep{li2022transferA} with extra derivations involved.
 Indeed, in our simulations in Section \ref{sec5}, we explore setting that $\bZ_k$ is multivariate normal distribution and thus $\left\vert \bZ_{k}\right\vert_{\infty}$ is not bounded with probability one.
 Assumption on the bounded maximum eigenvalue of covariance matrix is a basic assumption in high-dimensional data analysis.
-Assumption \ref{C3} imposes a generalized version of restricted eigenvalue condition and and restricted nonlinear impact in a more flexible form.
-Distinct index set $\mcS$ and $a_n$ are adaptive to the theoretical results of estimators in different steps.
-If $a_n\to 0$ as $n_0,n_k, p\to\infty$ for $k\in\{1,\ldots, K\}$, assumption \ref{C3} approximately mimics the classical restricted eigenvalue condition and and restricted nonlinear impact.
+Assumption \ref{C3} imposes a generalized version of restricted eigenvalue condition and restricted nonlinear impact in a more flexible form.
+Distinctive index set $\mcS$ and $a_n$ are adaptive to the theoretical results of estimators in different steps.
+If $a_n\to 0$ as $n_0,n_k, p\to\infty$ for $k\in\{1,\ldots, K\}$, assumption \ref{C3} approximately mimics the classical restricted eigenvalue condition and restricted nonlinear impact.
 In addition, we use common lower bounds $\kappa_0$ and upper bounds $B$ as well for notational simplicity.
-Assumption \ref{C4} makes sure the probabilistic limit $\bbeta^*_{\mcT_h}$ in Step 1 falls in the $\ell_1$-ball centered at $\bbeta_0$ with radius $Ch$.
-In the case of linear mean model with homogeneous design $\bZ_{k}$, the parallel condition can be simplified to the non-singularity of the covariance matrix of covariates, a very mild assumption.
-When considering the cases of linear mean regression with heterogeneous covariates \citep{li2022transferA}, generalized linear model \citep{tian2022transfer}, or quantile regression model, a parallel condition as assumption \ref{C4} is needed to characterize the differences between the target and source covariates if a faster convergence rate is desired, which is measured by the constant $C$ in the considered quantile regression model.
+Assumption \ref{C4} makes sure that the probabilistic limit $\bbeta^*_{\mcT_h}$ falls in the $\ell_1$-ball centered at $\bbeta_0$ with radius $Ch$.
+In the case of linear mean model with homogeneous design $\bZ_{k}$, it can be simplified to the non-singularity of the covariance matrix of covariates, a very mild assumption.
+While considering the cases of linear mean regression \citep{li2022transferA}, generalized linear model \citep{tian2022transfer}, or quantile regression model with heterogeneous covariates, assumption \ref{C4} is needed to characterize the differences between the target and source covariates if a faster convergence rate is desired, which is measured by the constant $C$ in the considered quantile regression model.
 Unless otherwise stated, the limits are taken as $(n_0, n_1, \ldots, n_K, p)\to \infty$.